Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Trade

 \begin{enumerate} \item Free-for-all trade may lead to disbenefits (i.e., loss of entropy) for some economies (even though the set of economies as a whole will gain). \item Such free-for-all trade can sometimes, but not always, be compensated by a benevolent social planner who can engage in reversible trades (which therefore don't affect the entropy of the system as a whole), such that trade becomes mutually beneficial. \end{enumerate}

-The notion of gains of trade can be viewed as analogous to a generalization of the notion of ``available energy'' in physics or ``exergy'' in engineering:~i.e., the amount of work that a physical system can do by bringing it into equilibrium with a large reference environment (see \cite{M20} for a pedagogical introduction).
+The notion of gains of trade can be viewed as analogous to a generalisation of the notion of ``available energy'' in physics or ``exergy'' in engineering:~i.e., the amount of work that a physical system can do by bringing it into equilibrium with a large reference environment (see \cite{M20} for a pedagogical introduction).
 By extracting money from one or more economies, the trader is, analogously, extracting value in a usable form, i.e., which could potentially be used to buy goods from some other party.
-A difference is that we do not assume interaction with a large environment, just interaction of two or more economies; the same can be done in physics and engineering but one tends there to think of the environment as large.
+A difference from the physical notion of exergy is that we do not make the simplification of treating one system as a large reference environment but consider the interaction of two or more economies of roughly comparable size.
+Of course, the same can be done in physics and engineering; it is simply more natural in many physical contexts to consider the environment as large.

+In engineering, exergy is often useful for making calculations (e.g.~of the capacity of an energy store), and it is likely that this will be true also in the economic contexts.
+Note, though, that no new principle is being invoked here, over and above the operation of the second law.

 Another concept in physics is ``free energy''.
 This applies to systems that are maintained at a given temperature (Helmholtz free energy) or temperature and pressure (Gibbs free energy).
 It quantifies the amount of work that can be done by the system, this time because some other aspects, like chemical reactions, are not yet in equilibrium.
 This is likely to be relevant in economics too, when we reach the stage of considering manufacturing.
 We briefly discuss this further below in Section~\ref{sec:freeenergy}.